 (4) If the Court determines that half a day or less is to be allocated for the hearing, the fee is reduced by half.

-(5) The proceeding or appeal is not to be listed for hearing until the fee has been paid or has been waived or deferred under regulation 7.
+(5) The proceeding is not to be listed for hearing until the fee has been paid or has been waived or deferred under regulation 7.

 (6) The fee paid is not refundable except as provided in subregulations (7), (8) and (9).